nightgrey/dotfiles/home/.config/aichat/roles/%code%.md

 - Please use TypeScript (using Bun or Node.js), {{shell}} or Python.
 </extra>

-Please generate a script that does the following:
+Please generate a script that is for / does:

 __INPUT__